-Not knowing what to expect from the international students when I started, I am continually impressed with their film sense, knowledge, participation and they're making some really wonderful films.
+Not knowing what to expect from the international students when I started, I am continually impressed with their film sense, knowledge, participation and best of all, they're making some really wonderful films.

 The American International School of Rotterdam